-Features Managers Entrepreneur Primary Motives Want promotion and traditional Wants freedom, goal oriented Self- corporate rewards.
+Features Managers Entrepreneur Primary Motives Want promotion and traditional Wants freedom, goal oriented Self-corporate rewards.
 Power-motivated. reliant, and self-motivated.
-Time Respond to quotas and Budgets, End goals of 5-10 year growth of Orientation weekly, monthly, quarterly, annual business in view as guides.
-Takes planning horizons, the next promotion n action now to move the next step along or transfer. way

-Action Delegate action.
+Time Respond to quotas and Budgets, End goals of 5-10 year growth of

+Orientation weekly, monthly, quarterly, annual planning horizons, the next promotion or transfer. business in view as guides.
+Takes action now to move the next step along way Action Delegate action.
 Supervising and reporting take most of energy their work.
 Gets hands dirty.
 May upset employees by suddenly doing.
 Skills Knows business intimately.
 More school trained.
 Abstract analytical tools people-management and political skills.
 Professional training.
 Often business business acumen than managerial or political skill.
 Often technically trained if in technical business.
 Courage and Destiny Sees others in charge of his or her destiny.
 Can be forceful and ambitious.
 But may be fearful of others' ability in case of optimism.
 Self-confident, optimistic, courageous.
 Attention Primly on events inside corporation.
 Primarily on technology and market place.
 Risk Careful Like moderate risk.
 Invests heavily, but expects to succeed.
 Market Research Has market studies done to discover needs and guide product conceptualization.
 Creates needs.
 Creates products that often can't be tested with market research-potential customers don't yet understand them.
 Talks to customers and forms own opinions.
 Status Cares about status symbols if job is getting done.
-Happy sitting on an orange crate Failure and Mistakes Strives to avoid mistakes and surprises.
-Postpones recognizing failure.
-Deals with mistakes and failures as learning experiences.
+Happy sitting on an orange crate Failure and Strives to avoid mistakes and surprises. prises.
+Deals with mistakes and failures as

+Mistakes Postpones recognizing failure. learning experiences.
 Decisions Agrees with those in power.
 Delays decision until he gets a feel of hat bosses want.
-Follows private vision.
-Decisive and action-oriented.

 Who they Serve?
 Please others.
 Pleases self and customers.
 Attitude Toward the system Sees system as nurturing and protective, seeks position within it.
-May rapidly advance in a system, when frustrated; reject the system and form his or her own.
-Problem-solving Style Works out problems within the system.
+May rapidly advance in a system when frustrated; reject the system form his or her own.
+Problem- solving Style Works out problems within the system.
 Escapes problems in large and formal structures by leaving and starting over his own.
 Family History Family members worked for large organizations.
 Entrepreneurial small-business, professional, or agricultural background.